Small Walk In Closet Organization Ideas

 Small Walk in Closet Organization Ideas

 Once we decided we needed to update our closet – we knew there wasn’t much we could do about the walk in closet design.
 We had to work with the shape we’d been given.
-Without any cabinet storage, we knew we’d be using up all of the wall space we could reach.
+Without any cabinet storage or dresser drawers, we knew we’d be using up all of the wall space we could reach.
 To get a good look at the space without it being jammed with stuff, we pulled everything out and remove the awful wire shelving.
 Matt patched all the holes and then painted the closet white (the same white we’ve used all around the house – we’ve been systematically painting our random nooks and crannies white as we make them over).
 Once we surveyed the space we had, we were able to brainstorm exactly how we would use the small walk in closet.

 Adding an IKEA Algot Organization System